webgraphe/phollow/README.md

 ### Launch the server

-The error handler will only track errors if the file tailed by the server exists (e.g. usually only available when the server is running):
+The error handler will only track errors if the `phollow.sock` socket exists (e.g. usually only available when the server is running):

 ```bash